TousakaJ/gray-scott-sim-G18/README.md

 5. **Threshold Counting**: The `countElementsAboveThreshold()` function counts the number of elements in the V grid that are above a certain threshold.
 This is used to measure the progress of the reaction.

-6. **Main Function**: The `main()` function controls the overall flow of the programme.
+6. **Main Function**: The `main()` function controls the overall flow of the program.
 It initializes the grids, then enters a loop where it performs a simulation step and periodically writes the V grid to a VTK file.
 After the simulation is complete, it counts the number of elements in the V grid that are above a certain threshold and prints this value.

 ### Usage

-The programme takes five command-line arguments: the diffusion rates of U and V, the feed rate, the kill rate, and the threshold for counting elements in the V grid.
+The program takes five command-line arguments: the diffusion rates of U and V, the feed rate, the kill rate, and the threshold for counting elements in the V grid.
 It prints the progress of the simulation to the console and writes the state of the V grid to a VTK file every 1000 iterations.

 `./gs.cpp <Du> <Dv> <F> <k> <threshold>`